|Elliott Sound Products||Loudspeaker Power Handling Vs. Efficiency|

 If we could get one, a 100% efficient (direct radiating) speaker would convert 1W of electrical energy into 1W of acoustical energy.
 This will give us 112dB SPL (at 1W, 1 metre, when radiating into half space).
 Since no such loudspeaker exists, we must use what is available.
 Typical hi-fi loudspeakers are typically around 90dB/W/m - only 0.62% efficiency!
 99.38% of all applied power is wasted as heat.

 At one stage, professional sound reinforcement speakers were commonly around the 100dB/W/m efficiency level, but this is now rare.
 Only a few of the traditional professional manufacturers (and a small number of specialist speaker makers) have drivers this efficient, and herein lies the problem (or part of the problem).
+In addition, there is an ever greater demand from bands and venues to minimise the size and weight of the PA system.
+It used to be accepted that the PA was going to be big, and everyone adapted to the reality of horn-loaded systems that could produce the required SPL with the power amps that were available at the time.

 Since the majority of all electrical power is converted to heat, the higher the power applied to a speaker, the more heat you have to get rid of.
 The typical loudspeaker is not a good design for heat disposal, and many of the more dedicated manufacturers have gone to extreme lengths to get the best possible cooling for their driver's voicecoils.